vegaprotocol/specs/protocol/0057-reward-functions.md

 ## Trading

-### T.1 - Taker rewards, based on fees paid (for 🤠)
+### T.1 - Fees based reward (for 🤠)

-Principle: the more someone has been a price-taker, the greater share of rewards they receive through this mechanism.
+Principle: reward certain activities measured by the fee amount they pay or receive.
+The more of certain fee they pay relative to others the more of the reward they get.

-Scope: This reward type can be scoped either to all trading settled in an asset, or to trading in one or more markets which must all settle in the same asset.
+Scope: This reward type can be scoped either to all trading settled in an asset, or to trading in one or more markets which must all settle in the same asset (so we don't need to covert values to compare).

-Calculation: From the start of a payout interval collect the total *taker fees* paid by all the parties that paid taker fees within the scope (asset / market(s)).
-The scaling factor for a party's rewards is simply the sum of all *taker fees* the party has paid within the defined scope (asset or market(s)) during the period divided by the total taker fees paid in the period within the scope.

-This is the complete definition for this reward *type*, other per-instance parameters are in [rewards overview](0056-rewards-overview.md#Creating-reward-schemes).

-### T.1 - Maker rewards, based on fees paid (for 🤠)

-Exactly same as T.1 above but for *maker fees*.
+Parameters: A Vega asset or a list of markets to define scope.
+A string specifying a fee type to be one of: `taker fee paid`, `maker fee received`, `liquidity provision fees received`.

-### T.3 - Good risk citizen  (not for 🤠, later)
+### T.2 - Good risk citizen  (not for 🤠, later)

 Principle: anyone who's got a position but hasn't been closed out is rewarded.